-Did you ever think that your blog writing style could be turning your visitors away?
+Did you know that your blog writing style could be turning your visitors away?

-Take for example some of the most popular bloggers on the web.
-What makes their blogs popular?
+What makes the most popular bloggers on the web popular?

 Look at this headline:

 Did that grab your attention?
 It doesn’t grab mine.
 But what about this one…

 “3 Ways to lose 10 Pounds in 5 Days!”